bluerobotics/bluerobotics.github.io/brov2/operation.md

 - [BlueROV2 with red-wire (BEC) ESCs](/brov2/cad/connections/BlueROV2_bec.pdf) (Pre-2018)
 - [BlueROV2 with no-red-wire ESCs](/brov2/cad/connections/BlueROV2_no_bec.pdf) (2018 and later)
 - [BlueROV2 Heavy](/brov2/cad/connections/BlueROV2_heavy.pdf)

+# Advanced Information

+The BlueROV2 is not designed to do just one thing, it is designed to be very flexible and adaptable to suit many applications.
+As such, there are flexible and advanced configuration options that are directly accessible to the end user.
+To learn more about the software and hardware that drives the BlueROV2, please visit [ardusub.com](ardusub.com).
+There are also available a wide range of developer resources, and a strong marine hacking community at [discuss.bluerobotics.com](discuss.bluerobotics.com).

 # Issue Reporting